boom-devs/boomdevs-wordpress-coming-soon-plugin/README.txt

 **If you really like this plugin please don't forget to give us your rating.
 Thanks so much!** ⭐⭐⭐⭐⭐

+## Privacy Policy
+BoomDevs WordPress Coming Soon Plugin collects some telemetry data upon user's confirmation.
+This helps us to troubleshoot problems faster & make product improvements.

+BoomDevs **does not gather any data by default.** The tracking SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
+We collect the data to ensure a great user experience for all our users.

+BoomDevs tracking SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**

+Learn more about how [BoomDevs collects and uses this data](https://appsero.com/privacy-policy/).

 == Support ==
 If you have any questions, please email us at **[contact@boomdevs.com](mailto:contact@boomdevs.com)**